Ak1mbo/portfolio-site/README.md

-# portfolio-site
+# Portfolio
-A portfolio website built to learn HTML, CSS, and React.js
+A portfolio website built to learn HTML, CSS, and React.js.
+Some features are not my creative content; all rights reserved to those who provided the code.